dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 #### Tell the users to restart the enrollment process
 After you've wiped the blocked devices, you can tell the users to restart the enrollment process.

 ## Issues when using System Center Configuration Manager with Intune
 ### Mobile devices disappear
-**Issue:** After successfully enrolling a mobile device to Configuration Manager it disappears from the mobile device collection, but the device still has the Management Profile and is listed in CSS Gateway.
+**Issue:** After successfully enrolling a mobile device to Configuration Manager, it disappears from the mobile device collection.
+However, the device still has the Management Profile and is listed in CSS Gateway.

-**Resolution:** This issue may occur because you have a custom process removing non-domain-joined devices, or because the  user has retired the device from the subscription.
+**Resolution:** This issue may occur because:
+- You have a custom process removing non-domain-joined devices, or
+- the user has retired the device from the subscription.
 To validate and check which process or user account removed the device from the Configuration Manager console, perform the following steps.

 #### Check how device was removed